jshenabc/NYC-DOE-wxO-Bootcamp/Labs/lab_optional.md

 ✅ You should see the agent call the Google Search tool and return a structured summary with bullet points and source URLs.

+When you are satisfied with your agent's description, instructions, and test outputs, clikc **Save** in the top right hand corner and **Save as an editable agent**

 ---